 'Quiet in the Land', currently playing at the Toronto Free Theatre delineates the conflicts within the Amish community at the time of the First World War.
 The story is basically one of 'change'; the 'New World' imposing its values and standards on the traditions of the 'Old World'.
-The struggle between generations pits the youth, brought up under the dual influence of tradition and religion, and the encroaching external world as seen in the school and outside community, against the elders of the church.
+The struggle between generations pits the youth, brought up under the dual influence of tradition and religion, and the encroaching external world as seen in the school and outside community, against the elders of the young men are deemed by their elders to be impertinent, irreverential and destructive to the community.
+They try to reason with their elders but with the impudence of youth and the sense of being challenged on their ground the stage is set for the inevitable conflict.
+The two men are forced to rebel against the Church, but they do so in different ways that also reflect their characters.
+Menno challenges hesitantly and from within the religion: Yock revolts forcefully and from without.